21 must-have items for your next trip to Disney | CNN Underscored

 Anker PowerCore 13000 ($46.99; amazon.com)

 Our pick for the best portable charger of 2021 has enough power to charge an iPhone 11 a whopping two and a half times.
-Plus it comes with two fast-charging ports so you can charge two devices simultaneously.
+Plus, it comes with two fast-charging ports so you can charge two devices simultaneously.

 ________________________________________________________________________